llimllib/ytgif/README.md

 -sub-lang lang: sub language to choose
 ```

+## PREREQUISITES

+This script requires [`ffmpeg`](https://ffmpeg.org/) and [`yt-dlp`](https://github.com/yt-dlp/yt-dlp).

+[`gifsicle`](https://www.lcdf.org/gifsicle/) is an optional dependency.

+This script has only been tested on a mac, where `brew install ffmpeg yt-dlp gifsicle` should work to get your dependencies in order.
+Please report bugs if it fails on other platforms.

 ## TIME

 The start and finish times can be specified in seconds, or mm:ss or hh:mm:ss.ms. ffmpeg is flexible in what it accepts. https://trac.ffmpeg.org/wiki/Seeking